SB-Chalmers/sustainable_building_website/content/project/CREATE/index.md

 * [Deliverable 2.1 Stakeholder practices and needs](CREATE_D2_1.pdf)
 * [Deliverable 5.1 Description of material and energy flows of urban building and infrastructure construction](CREATE_D5_1.pdf)
+* Deliverable 2.2 Development of a data enrichment action plan to address the circular economy needs

 [To Project page](https://research.chalmers.se/en/publication/517254)